-One of the main speech disorders we treat at our practice is also one of the most overlooked: cluttering.
-Below, we’ve provided some information and treatment recommendations for those who clutter.
+Cluttering is one of the main speech disorders we treat here at Speech IRL.
+This communication challenge is also one of the most overlooked.
+Below, we've provided some information and treatment recommendations for those who clutter.

 The “other” fluency disorder

-The term “fluency disorder” describes a disorder which impacts the typical flow and rate of speech.
-When we think of fluency disorders, we often think of stuttering.
-However, cluttering is also a fluency disorder as it affects how a person’s speech is perceived by listeners.
+One of the most famous fluency disorders is stuttering.
+A "fluency disorder" is best described as a disorder which impacts the flow and rate of speech.
+Cluttering is also a fluency disorder and it affects how a person's speech is perceived by listeners.

 What is cluttering?

-St. Louis and Schulte (2011) define cluttering as a perceived rapid and/or irregular speech rate, which results in breakdowns in speech clarity and/or fluency.
+A 2011 study by St. Louis and Schulte define cluttering as a perceived rapid and/or irregular speech rate, which results in breakdowns in speech clarity and/or fluency.

 Symptoms of cluttering include: